Dolphins clinch playoff berth after beating Jets 11-6 | Times Leader

 “Jason Sanders, to come through the way he did and have all the points, you have to be built different for that,” Dolphins coach Mike McDaniel said.
 “I’m very, very happy with the entire locker room, the entire building, and I feel they wanted no part of this season to be over, and it’s not.”

-Miami will play at Buffalo in the first round of the playoffs next weekend.
+Miami will play at Buffalo in the first round of the playoffs next Sunday.
 The AFC East rivals split the season series, with each winning at home.

 The Jets (7-10) ended the season with six straight losses, finishing a disappointing collapse for Robert Saleh’s squad.
 New York failed to score a touchdown in its final three games.